raven42/dotfiles/.vim/README.md

 ![git_fold example](../img/git\_fold\_example.png?raw=true "GitFold Example:")

-Example: In this example, you can see the output from the `:Gblame` command to view the `git blame` history of the file.
+Example: In this example, you can see the output from the `:Git blame` command to view the `git blame` history of the file.

 ![git_blame example](../img/git\_blame\_example.png?raw=true "GitBlame Example:")